daniel8lopes/omnia3/docs/pages/omnia3/Tutorials/omnia3_primaveraconnectortutorial.md

 1. Start by accessing the management area, by clicking the option "Go to Tenants management".

-2. Through the left side menu, create a new connector by accessing the option ***Connectors / Create new***.
+2. Through the left side menu, create a new connector by accessing the option ***Connectors / Add new***.
 Set its Code and Name as "TutorialConnector"

 3. Select the connector, and a modal with connector data should be shown.